EthanVB123/CITS3403_GroupProject/README.md

 # CITS3403_GroupProject
 Our group project for CITS3403.
-Jeffrey Peng, Elizabeth Shibu, Ryan Koo, Ethan van Bruchem.
+Group Members: Jeffrey Peng, Elizabeth Shibu, Ryan Koo, Ethan van Bruchem.

+# Our Project - working name "Wild Puzzles"
+We are making a nonogram puzzle (and potentially other puzzles) sharing site.
+Users will be able to create nonogram puzzles, share them with others, and solve others' puzzles.
+We will have solving tools to give hints, including an auto-solving program server-side, which will verify uniqueness of solution.

+# Meetings
+## Initial Meeting 4 Apr
+We met each other and discussed ideas for the project, before reaching the conclusion of a nonogram solver.